blsk4040/terraform-beginner-bootcamp-2023/README.md

 UBUNTU_CODENAME=jammy
 ```

 ### Refactoring into Bash Scripts

-While fixing the Terraform CLI gpg depreciation issues we noticed the installation steps has alot of code so we updated to make a bash script to install Terraform CLI.
+While fixing the Terraform CLI gpg depreciation issues we noticed the installation steps has a lot of code, so we updated to make a bash script to install Terraform CLI.

-This bash script is located here:[./bin/install_terraform_cli](./bin/install_terraform_cli)
+This bash script is located here: [. /bin/install_terraform_cli](./bin/install_terraform_cli)

-- This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml))tidy.
+- This will keep the Gitpod Task File ([.gitpod.yml](.gitpod.yml)) tidy.
-- This allow us an easire to debug and execute manually Terraform CLI install.
+- This allows us an easier to debug and execute manually Terraform CLI install.
-- This will allow better portability for ther projects that need to install Terraform CLI.
+- This will allow better portability for the projects that need to install Terraform CLI.

-### Shebang Condisderations
+### Shebang Considerations
-A Shebang tells the bash script what program will interpet the script. eg.`#!/bin/bash`
+A Shebang tells the bash script what program will interpret the script. eg.`#!/bin/bash`

 ChatGPT recommendation for bash: `#!/usr/bin/env bash`
-- for portability for different OS distrubtions
+- for portability for different OS distributions
 - will search the user's PATH for the bash executable

 ## Execution Considerations
 When executing the bash script we can use the `/` shorthand notation to execute the bash script.

-eg. `./bin/install_terraform_cli`
+e.g., `./bin/install_terraform_cli`

 Use this script in .gitpod.yml, we need to point the script to a program to interpret it.

-eg. `source ./bin/install_terraform_cli`
+e.g., `source. /bin/install_terraform_cli`

 https://en.wikipedia.org/wiki/Shebang_(Unix)

 ### Linux Permissions Considerations

-In order to make our bash script executable we need to change linux permission for the fix to be executable at the user mode.
+In order to make our bash script executable we need to change Linux permission for the fix to be executable at the user mode.

 ```sh
 chmod u+x ./bin/install_terraform_cli